hurter3/LionsTour2021SA/README.md

 - SQLite3: Test Database from Django

 ### API
-- Stripe: For payment processing
+- Stripe - 2.47.0 : For payment processing

 ### Other Tools